seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 Machine code description classes
 ================================

-At the high-level, LLVM code is translated to a machine specific representation formed out of :raw-html:`<tt>` `MachineFunction`_ :raw-html:`</tt>`, :raw-html:`<tt>` `MachineBasicBlock`_ :raw-html:`</tt>`, and :raw-html:`<tt>`
+At the high-level, LLVM37 code is translated to a machine specific representation formed out of :raw-html:`<tt>` `MachineFunction`_ :raw-html:`</tt>`, :raw-html:`<tt>` `MachineBasicBlock`_ :raw-html:`</tt>`, and :raw-html:`<tt>`
 `MachineInstr`_ :raw-html:`</tt>` instances (defined in
-``include/llvm/CodeGen``).
+``include/llvm37/CodeGen``).
 This representation is completely target agnostic, representing instructions in their most abstract form: an opcode and a series of operands.
 This representation is designed to support both an SSA representation for machine code, as well as a register allocated, non-SSA form.